Maximbrg/REJ/README.md

 # Temp-Material-REJ

-This folder represents the online appendix for the paper "Deriving Domain Models from User Stories: Human vs. Machines", the tree structure of the directory is the following:
+This folder represents the online appendix for the paper "Leveraging Machines to Derive Domain Models from User Stories", the tree structure of the directory is the following:

 --------------------------------------------------
 ##   Tree Structure